danielguillan/modernizr-mixin/README.md

 ### Bower

-Alternatively, install the package using Bower.
-Simply run the following comand:
+To install the package using Bower simply run the following command:

 	bower install --save-dev modernizr-mixin